inscopix/isxcore/doc/source/specs/Trace.rst

   of storage space.

   At most, we should expect to store the neuron traces of 10 animals simultaneously, so we can expect to use about 3 GB of memory, which is well contained by our machine specification.

+  Also note that is likely convenient to store traces in physical memory because large portions may be simultaneously visualized in the GUI, which then may be analyzed in an App.

 - Need not support modification of time grid.